 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.

-To acquire the Employee Retention Credit, employers must apply by sending an application and supplying evidence of business operations that were suspended as a result of governmental action related to the COVID-19 pandemic.
-This can consist of documentation of the orders or restrictions that caused the stoppage of normal business operations.
+To attain the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended caused by governmental action related to the COVID-19 pandemic.
+This can include documentation of the orders or restrictions that caused the pause of normal business operations.
 As well as proof of any wages paid for employers to retain employees during the period of suspension.
 Also, have the profit and losses for 2019-2021, the internal revenue service Form 941 for each quarter of 2019-2021, as well as the gross receipts for the two-year period.

 The eligibility requirements are not very extensive and we encourage any and all small Michigan businesses that remained in operation and maintained employees during the pandemic to apply.
 Businesses can claim this credit based on the wages that they paid to their employees during COVID-19.
 And when they experienced a significant loss of business due to governmental restrictions and difficulty getting the supplies necessary to do their job.